-A student enrolled in a graduate or professional degree program in the College of Public Health can be appointed as a graduate assistant.
+A student enrolled in a graduate or professional degree program in the Hudson College of Public Health can be appointed as a graduate assistant.
 The primary responsibility of a graduate assistant is participation in the research and teaching effort of the department or program.
 The work effort must contribute to the graduate or professional education of the student and to fulfilling the requirements for the degree.
-Graduate assistants are not employees of the University and are not eligible to receive University benefits and are not covered by the University faculty, staff policies, and procedures.

 Graduate assistants may be categorized as Graduate Assistants (GA), Graduate Research Assistants (GRA) or Graduate Teaching Assistants (GTA).
 These categories are defined according to the emphasis placed on the student's responsibilities.
-A student cannot hold more than one graduate assistant appointment at any one time within the University system and cannot be appointed as a graduate assistant and be a University employee simultaneously.
-Students who are federal employees may not be appointed to positions supported with federal funds.